PlatzKiecker/docs/README.md

 #### Overview

-The dashboard provides an overview of the reservations, including the start and end time, the ID of the reserved table, the number of guests and any additional notes that were made to the reservation, as well as the name of the person who made the reservation.
+The dashboard provides an overview of the reservations listed by the name of the person who made the reservation, also including the start and end time, the ID of the reserved table, the number of guests and any additional notes that were made to the reservation.
 Bookings can be filtered by date (today, tomorrow, etc.).
-The reservation is listed under the name of the person who made it.
 The current status of the booking is displayed in the ‘Status’ column (canceled, confirmed, pending).

 ![Dashboard](images/dashboard.png)